braze-inc/braze-docs/_docs/_help/help_articles/api/webhook_connected_content_errors.md

 Here are tips for troubleshooting common `5XX` errors:

-- Review the error message for specific details available on the Message Activity Log page.
+- Review the error message for specific details available in the **Message Activity Log**.
 For webhooks, go to the **Performance Over Time** section on the Braze home page and select the statistics for webhooks.
 From here, you can find the timestamp that indicates when the errors occurred.
 - Make sure you're not sending too many requests that overload the endpoint.
 You can send in batches or adjust the rate limit to check if this reduces any errors.